Relintai/pandemonium_engine_docs/modules/terraman.md

 # Terraman

-A terrain engine for godot, focusing more on editor integration, gameplay-related features, and extendability (even from gdscript), without sacrificing too much speed.
+A terrain engine for pandemonium, focusing more on editor integration, gameplay-related features, and extendability (even from gdscript), without sacrificing too much speed.

 It is a spinoff of [Voxelman](https://github.com/Relintai/voxelman).
 I started working on it when I realized that not only a full 3d voxel engine is too hard for me to use properly for an rpg (just think about how hard it is to do smooth zone - zone and dungeon transitions with the proper fidelity for an rpg), it's also unnecessary.